 July 18, 2019

 Creating useful depositions is the ultimate goal for any reputable court reporter, and it requires a lot of careful planning and execution.
 Attorneys and paralegals often wish to receive valuable tips from court reporters on how to ensure a smooth deposition.
-Here are ten tips from court reporters for achieving useful testimonies for your clients:

 Make sure you provide the Notice of Deposition to the court reporting agency when scheduling the deposition.
 This will not only help you to save your valuable time but will also ensure that the court reporter has all the required information, ahead of the meeting for preparing the transcript.